afhaque/MeanMapAppV2.0/README.md

 # MeanMapAppV2.0
 Basic app demonstrating MEAN (Mongo, Express, Angular, and Node) Integration with Google Maps.
 App allows users to add themselves to the map with basic information and HTML5 validated geocoordinates.
-Future versions of the app will also include a section on geospatial filtering of the results.
+App also provides a panel for performing geospatial or parameter filtering of the map.
 Created for Scotch IO Tutorial.

 ![appimage](https://raw.githubusercontent.com/afhaque/MeanMapAppV2.0/master/Resources/AppImage.png)